PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * With SQL Server databases, table data will be exported using pg_dump compatible COPY commands when `/PgDump` is used
 * With PostgreSQL data, table data will be exported using the pg_dump application
 * With SQL Server data and PostgreSQL data, if `/PgDump` is not provided, data is exported with `INSERT INTO` statements
-* With SQL Server data, if `/PgDump` is provided, but the `/DataTables` file has `true` in the `PgInsert` column, `INSERT INTO` statements will be used
+* With SQL Server data, if `/PgDump` is provided, but the `/DataTables` file has `true` in the `PgInsert` column, `INSERT INTO` statements will be used for that table

+The `/PgInsert` applies when exporting data from SQL Server database tables
+* While reading the TableDataToExport.txt file, default the PgInsert column to true when `/PgInsert` is provided, meaning table data will be exported via INSERT INTO statements, as mentioned above
+* Ignored for PostgreSQL data

+Use `PgInsertChunkSize` to specify the number of values to insert at a time when PgInsert is true for a table
+* Only applicable when exporting data from SQL Server

 Use `/ServerInfo` to export server settings, logins, and SQL Server Agent jobs

 Use `/NoSchema` to skip exporting schema (tables, views, functions, etc.)

-Use `/ScriptLoad` to create a bash script file for loading exported table data into a PostgreSQL database
+Use `/ScriptLoad` or `/Script` to create a bash script file for loading exported table data into a PostgreSQL database

 Use `/Sync` to copy new/changed files from the output directory to an alternative directory
 * This is advantageous to prevent file timestamps from getting updated every time the schema is exported